Tr1ckX/Fizzbuzz_Week-1/README.md

 <h5> First week at [Makers Academy](https://www.makersacademy.com)

-Learnt skills: Basic Ruby syntax (functions, variables, user input via terminal, logic fundamentals)
+Introduction to TDD with Ruby and RSpec.

+Learnt skills: Using RSpec to test Ruby cody, getting familiar with the RED-GREEN-REFACTOR trinity.